qiniu/qshell/docs/qdownload2.md

       --check-hash                                 whether to verify the hash, if it is enabled, it may take a long time --dest-dir string                            local storage path, full path. default current dir --enable-slice --slice-file-size-threshold   whether to enable slice download, you need to pay attention to the configuration of --slice-file-size-threshold slice threshold option.
 Only when slice download is enabled and the size of the downloaded file is greater than the slice threshold will the slice download be started
+  -f, --failure-list string                        specifies the file path where the failure file list is saved
       --get-file-api                               public storage cloud not support, private storage cloud support when has getfile api.
   -h, --help                                       help for qdownload2
       --io-host string                             io host of request